First We Bombed New Mexico: Compensation for victims of radiation exposure

 While the U.S. Senate passed legislation to expand the Radiation Exposure Compensation Act to include New Mexico's Downwinders in 2024, the House blocked it over cost concerns.
 Lipman hoped that bringing the story to film festivals in the Eastern United States would build the pressure needed for change.
 Cordova contrasted the documentary with Christopher Nolan’s film Oppenheimer, noting its silence on both New Mexican and Japanese victims.
 For her, screenings in Massachusetts carried symbolic weight, recalling President John F. Kennedy’s role in the 1963 Nuclear Test Ban Treaty and U.S. compensation for other atomic testing victims.

 The film was screened at the Oppenheimer festival in 2024 in Los Alamos where Lipman said she hoped that if more people saw the film, the US government would be more likely to pass legislation expanding health care coverage via the Radiation Exposure Compensation Act (RECA) to radiation victims in New Mexico.
 One year later in July 2025, a federal spending law included an expansion of RECA to include New Mexicans.
 Those who enroll within two years and meet the criteria will receive, in most cases, a $100,000 one-time payment.
+Following the inclusion of New Mexico in the RECA expansion, Lipman re-edited the documentary to include footage from after the legislation passed to complete the story arc.